 The Bank actively competes for customer deposit funding, which typically represents a more stable source of funds than wholesale funding and, in the case of transaction accounts, is less expensive.
 The Bank seeks to maintain a deposits-to-loans ratio of between 60% and 70%.
-As at June 30, 2018, the Bank's deposits-to-loans ratio was 65.7%.
+As at June 30, 2019, the Bank's deposits-to-loans ratio was 65.6%.

 The Bank's deposit offering is underpinned by a full range of savings and transactional deposit accounts, an attractive customer service proposition and competitive pricing points.
-The Bank attracts deposits through its loyal customer base in Queensland and through its physical network of Stores and business centers in other Australian states.
-The Bank continues to invest in its digital platform, including through the creation of the Marketplace and the launch of the Suncorp App.
-The delivery of the Suncorp App brings the Group's network of brands together in one digital marketplace by integrating banking and insurance functionality and enabling customers to manage their finances and relationship with the Group network.
-The Group's Marketplace strategy enables the introduction of integrated offerings across the Group so that the Bank can access existing Group customers to offer banking products.
+The Bank predominantly attracts deposits through its loyal customer base in Queensland, its physical network of Stores and Business Centers in other Australian states, and through online and mobile banking channels.
+The Bank continues to invest in its digital banking capabilities, including through the launch of the Suncorp App in 2018.
+The Suncorp App brings the Group's network of brands together by integrating banking and insurance functionality and enabling customers to manage their finances and relationship with the Group network.